minibolt-guide/minibolt/guide/bonus/bitcoin/specter-desktop.md

 ## Connect Hardware Wallet to Laptop Instead

-If you would like to connect your hardware wallets to your laptop/computer instead of directly to the Raspberry Pi, there are a few different ways that this can be done.
+If you would like to connect your hardware wallets to your laptop/computer instead of directly to the PC, there are a few different ways that this can be done.

 ### Option 1: HWI Bridge mode

-With this, Specter is also downloaded and installed on the laptop/computer and then connected to the instance running on the Raspberry Pi.
+With this, Specter is also downloaded and installed on the laptop/computer and then connected to the instance running on the PC.
 The two instances then communicate with the local laptop/computer instance handling the direct USB connection and the remote instance handling the connection to `bitcoind` via its RPC interface.

 ** Instructions for configuring this setup can be found at [hwibridge.md](https://github.com/cryptoadvance/specter-desktop/blob/v1.12.0/docs/hwibridge.md){:target="_blank"}.**

 **Advantages**

-- The Bitcoin RPC ports remains locked down and local only to the Raspberry Pi
+- The Bitcoin RPC ports remains locked down and local only to the PC

 **Disadvantages**